dominiksalvet/gim/RULES.md

 A Git repository is **gim compliant** if it meets all of the following rules:

 1. It has at least one annotated tag.
-2. Once an annotated tag is publicly created, it can be removed only to immediately create an annotated tag with the same name on a different commit with the same functionality as the previously tagged commit.
+2. Once an annotated tag is publicly created, it can be removed only to immediately create an annotated tag with the same name on a different commit with the same software functionality as the previously tagged commit.
 3. Every annotated tag's commit contains a *makefile* with at least `install` and `uninstall` targets, where:
    * Target `install` installs all dependencies of the project of the commit and then the project itself automatically, whatever steps needed to be taken and default arguments needed to be used to achieve it.
    * Target `uninstall` uninstalls the project of the commit automatically.
 The project's configuration files and dependencies are not removed to make updating the project using gim possible.